skylight-hq/skylight.digital/_blog_posts/jordan_guinn_interview.md

 image_display: true
 order: 3300
 tags: [people and culture, devops, engineering, jordan guinn]
 excerpt: "Skylight's Jordan Guinn never thought he'd be working in civic technology.
-But when the opportunity arose, he jumped in with both feet."
+But when the opportunity arose, he jumped at the chance."
 authors:
   - Ori Hoffer
 date_published: 2021-04-09